 Are Visionary Circle donors eligible to receive the Visionary Grant?

 Yes.
 We have consulted legal counsel.
-Also, the Awards Committee conflict of interest rules will be followed.
+Also, the SIOP Awards Committee conflict of interest rules will be followed.
 In keeping within those guidelines, members of the Visionary Circle Awards Subcommittee are not eligible to submit a proposal for that cycle.
-Each visionary donor has only one vote and as of June 3 there are 76 voters.
+Each visionary donor has only one vote.
 We recognize the potential for a conflict of interest, but, in fact, the review of letters of intent and then the voting by the visionaries themselves involves so many people from different perspectives that the concern about donor direction of a fund is minimized.
 So, visionary donors can provide letters of intent, and if they were to be selected in the first round to submit a full proposal, they would continue to be eligible.

 Are master’s students allowed to participate?

-We require only that the principal investigator of the project be a current SIOP member.
+We require only that the project director be a current SIOP member.
 Note the lower case “m” in “member”.
 Thus, for every Student Affiliate member of SIOP, the answer is yes.
 The same is true for Associate members.
 Non-members are allowed to be members of project teams whether they are SIOP members or not.

 By what date do you have to be a SIOP member?

 The membership year is July 1 thru June 30.
 Your dues will need to be current when you upload the Letter of Intent.

 Is it okay for a multidisciplinary team of researchers to join an I/O psychologist to submit a proposal?
 Or are you looking primarily for I/O psych researchers?

 That's an interesting nuance and we would accept the multi-disciplinary team if there is an I-O psychologist willing to take them on.
 We are willing to read the Letter of Intent and render a decision by the end of July.